MichaelSasser/pdfcrack-ng/README.md

-# pdfcrack-ng
+# pdfcrack-ng (pdfcrack next generation)

-## Introduction
-pdfcrack-ng (pdfcrack next generation) is a simple tool written in C to recover forgotten passwords from PDFs.
+pdfcrack-ng is a simple tool written in C to recover forgotten passwords from PDFs.

 It should be able to handle all PDFs that uses the standard security handler but the PDF-parsing routines are a bit hacky.
 You might stumble across some